Orchid Fertilization: 5 Unique Methods

 In any case, your orchid needs a fertilizer that contains nitrogen, but not much over the number (which is a percentage) of 20.

 Stay away from urea nitrogen.
-We’ll explain why later on.
+I’ll explain why later on.

 Phosphorous in Orchid Fertilizer: Root Development

 The second ingredient is Phosphorus (P) or Phosphate (P2O5).
 Phosphorous will concentrate on the development of healthy roots, seeds, and flowers.
 Its reproductive cycle is the target, as phosphorus will concentrate on propagating its species.

 * I've seen Phosphorus spelled with a U and with out, so I decided to please both Trojans and Greeks and use both spellings in this article.